July 3, 2014

 A regular King mattress is the “standard” version of the size, so there are a lot more reasons to get a regular King sized mattress instead of California King:

-- It’s easier to find sheets and other accessories for King mattresses.
+- It’s a little easier to find sheets and other accessories for King mattresses.
 You’ll have a lot more choices and an easier time getting them.
 (Though this is not as big of a problem as it used to be with the internet.
 Amazon has a big selection of Cal King accessories for example.)

 - Mattress stores stock King mattresses a lot more than California Kings.
 Whereas you can usually get a King mattress immediately, a California King might take a few weeks to arrive.
 (Note: This won’t necessarily be true in California.
 Hence the name.)